compare

 Choose Medi if billing is your whole business

-Medi is built for billing companies that run revenue cycle work as their core product, not as a value-added service attached to practice management.
-The platform fee is $300 per month, flat, regardless of how many providers or client practices are in the account.
-A book that grows from fifteen providers to sixty next year does not change the platform price; EDI usage scales with volume but the seat cost does not.
+Medi is built for billing companies that run revenue cycle as their core product, not as a service attached to practice management.
+The platform fee is $20 per client practice per month, with volume pricing available.
+Adding providers inside a practice never changes the fee.
+EDI usage runs on top.

-- Your clients already use an EHR and you want to own the billing layer independently
+- Your clients already run an EHR and you want to own the billing layer independently.

-- You run a team organized by function — posters work all clients' ERAs, denial leads work all clients' denials — rather than by client assignment
+- Your team works by function — posters work all clients' ERAs, denial leads work all clients' denials — rather than by client assignment.

-- You want claim-level and ERA-line-level audit logs retained for seven years, aligned with HIPAA Security Rule §164.312(b), without negotiating a retention package
+- You want claim-level and ERA-line-level audit logs retained seven years (HIPAA Security Rule §164.312(b)) without negotiating a retention package.

-- You are leaving a per-provider system and want a one-time switching cost rather than an annual per-provider fee that compounds as the book grows
+- You are leaving a per-provider system and want switching costs that are fixed and published, not a per-provider fee that compounds as the book grows.

 Choose CollaborateMD if track record and ecosystem breadth matter

-CollaborateMD has been selling to billing companies long enough that it has real institutional knowledge of the workflow.
-Its marketing language — "manage high claim volumes across multiple clients," "onboard more clients and manage accounts at scale," 99% first-pass acceptance rate — reflects genuine product investment in the billing-service use case.
-That matters when a buyer needs reference customers, proven implementations, or a vendor relationship that has weathered the Change Healthcare disruption, payer portal changes, and ICD-10 transitions over years.
+CollaborateMD has sold to billing companies long enough to have real institutional knowledge of the workflow.
+Its medical-billing language — "manage high claim volumes across multiple clients" — reflects genuine investment in the use case.
+That matters when you need reference customers, proven implementations, or a vendor that has weathered the Change Healthcare outage, payer-portal churn, and the ICD-10 transition.

-CollaborateMD also integrates with more than two dozen EHR systems via HL7, offers an AI-assisted Universal Import for dragging in charge data, and sits inside the EverHealth product family, which means it shares infrastructure with communication and patient engagement tools if a billing company's clients want those.
+It also integrates with more than two dozen EHRs via HL7, ships an AI-assisted Universal Import for charge data, and shares infrastructure with EverHealth's communication and patient-engagement tools.
+CollaborateMD tends to fit when:

-- You want a platform with a long reference-customer list and documented implementations in your specialty mix
+- You want a long reference-customer list and documented implementations in your specialty mix.

-- Your clients expect tight EHR integration and you want that to be the vendor's problem, not yours
+- Your clients expect tight EHR integration and you want that to be the vendor's problem.

-- Your practice management workflow needs are heavier — appointment scheduling, patient intake, broadcast messaging — alongside the billing work
+- Your practice-management needs are heavier — scheduling, patient intake, broadcast messaging — alongside the billing work.

-- You want to stay in a product ecosystem that grows alongside your clients' clinical operations
+- You want a product ecosystem that grows with your clients' clinical operations.

 Pricing model